Wild Garlic

 Wild garlic in late March

 Wild garlic and wild onion are similar in appearance, but while garlic has hollow tops, onion tops are flat; other non-native plants such as crocus and star-of-Bethlehem have a white stripe.
 Both wild garlic and wild onion appear in early spring in lawns and open areas; both can be removed in the same manner; and both are edible with recipes found online.
-Be sure to properly identify the plants as similar looking species are poisonous.
+Be sure to properly identify the plants as similar-looking species are poisonous.

-Dig and remove all of the underground bulbs when they appear, preferably after a rain while the ground is damp, using a grandpa hand weeder or large screw driver.
-The best time of year to uproot them is early in May, following April showers, and again early June when the upright tops are tall.
+Dig and remove all of the underground bulbs when they appear, preferably after a rain while the ground is damp, using a grandpa hand weeder or large screwdriver.
+The best time of year to uproot them is early in May, following April showers, and again in early June when the upright tops are tall.
 This is when the bulbs uproot easily by hand.
 Click here for more information on uprooting wild garlic.